GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 Enable Stackdriver Metrics Exporter:

-> **NOTE:** Your GCP project should have Stackdriver enabled.
-For non-GCP
+> **NOTE:** Your GCP project must have Stackdriver enabled.
+If you are using a
-> clusters, export of metrics to Stackdriver is not supported yet.
+> non-GCP cluster, you cannot export metrics to Stackdriver.

-By default the integration is disabled.
-To enable, change the value to `true`.
+By default, the application does not export metrics to Stackdriver.
+To enable this option, change the value to `true`.

 ```shell
 export METRICS_EXPORTER_ENABLED=false